adi1988/Companies-that-Suffered-and-were-Resilient-during-Pandemic/README.md

 POWER BI -
 To view the visualization dashboard go to Companies that Suffered and Prospered and open raw file.
 You must have PowerBI downloaded to view this

+PDF -
+A pdf version of the different visualizations is also put to easily read (however this is not in interactive version)